x75/x75.github.io/_posts/2022-05-24-flatcat-sustainable-development.md

 in a larger cultural frame.
-Open source technology is a prerequisite for repairabiity, which again is a prerequisite for sustainable quality hardware products that are ready for an uncertain future, which above all uncertainty it certainly is.
+Open source technology is a prerequisite for repairabiity, which again is a prerequisite for sustainable quality hardware products that are ready for an uncertain future, which, above all the uncertainty, it certainly is. flatcat is fully repairable through the availability of its contruction plan, the use of 3D-printed parts which can be recreated at home or somewhere nearby, regardless of where in the world you are.
+Parts are made from biodegradable material, locally manufactured and sourced where possible.

 ### Summary